-Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of Family' Op-Ed
+Fact Check: Gillibrand Attacks Biden On 1981 'Deterioration Of The Family' Op-Ed

 The actual quote in the op-ed was: "A recent act of Congress puts the federal government in the position, through the tax codes, of subsidizing the deterioration of the family.
 That is tragic."

-Here's what Biden more precisely said: he was arguing that a higher-earning couple didn't need this government benefit.
+Here's what Biden more precisely said: He was arguing that a higher-earning couple didn't need this government benefit.
 To make that argument, he opined about what effects such a policy might have, like encouraging both partners in a higher-earning couple to work outside the home, at a time when men worked outside the home far more often than women — even more than they do today:

 "I do not believe that the federal government should be a party to a system which encourages couples to place their children in day-care centers in order to acquire material possessions that go far beyond any family basic necessities ...
 We do not take care of our own families these days; we want someone else to bear that responsibility."